 Some of the important cities and towns situated on its bank are Jabalpur, Harda, Mandla, Bharuch and Omkareshwar.

 Two tributaries of Narmada, namely, Hallon and Banjar, flow through the forests of Kanha.

 Also known as Krishnaveni, the Krishna river has its origin in the Western Ghats near Mahabaleshwar in Maharashtra.

 It is one of the most important peninsular rivers in India running its course of 1,400 km through the states of Maharashtra, Karnataka, Telangana and ultimately emptying into the Bay of Bengal near Koduru in Andhra Pradesh.

-It is the fourth biggest river in terms of river basin area in India, after the Ganges, Godavari and Brahmaputra.
-The delta of Krishna river is one of the most fertile regions in India.
+It is the fourth-biggest river in terms of river basin area in India, after the Ganges, Godavari and Brahmaputra.
+The delta of the Krishna river is one of the most fertile regions in India.

 There are many dams built across this river to utilise river water for irrigation and electricity generation.
 The prominent ones are Srisailam Dam and Nagarjuna Sagar Dam.